 An operating segment is a part of the Group that conducts business activities from which it can generate revenue and incur costs, and for which independent financial information is available.
 Identification of segments is based on internal reporting to the chief operating decision maker ("CODM").
 The CODM, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Chief Executive Officer ("CEO").
+The CEO reviews the Group consolidated reports distributed internally on a monthly basis, and includes key metrics such as new depositing customers, revenue, operating expenses, and adjusted EBITDA.
 The Group does not divide its operations into different segments, and the CODM operates and manages the Group's entire operations as one segment, which is consistent with the Group's internal organization and reporting system.

-As at December 31, 2021 and 2020, geographic analysis of the Group's non-current assets, excluding deferred tax assets, was as follows:
+As at December 31, 2022 and 2021, geographic analysis of the Group's non-current assets, excluding deferred tax assets, was as follows: